Skip to main content

 File permissions and data refresh

-Grunt uses the same file access permissions as your Windows account.
-If you do not have access to the linked Excel file, Grunt cannot read it or notify you of changes — even if someone else with access has updated the file.
+For SharePoint and OneDrive workbooks, Grunt uses your Microsoft account permissions.
+If you do not have access to the linked Excel file, Grunt cannot read it or notify you of changes, even if someone else with access has updated the file.
+For local fallback reads, Grunt uses the file access permissions available on your machine.
 Make sure every collaborator who needs update notifications has direct access to the workbook.

 Continue